wilmixjemin8/JSWORDPART2/README.md

 JSWORDPART2
 ===========

-JSWORDPART2 is a Advanced Business Programming Language which is the MOST powerful Internal advanced business and it is invented by wilmix jemin j

-at year 2017.
+JSWORDPART2 is a Advanced Business Programming Language which is the MOST powerful Internal advanced business and it is invented by wilmix jemin j at year 2017.

-JSWORDPART2(JSWORDPART2) is a Most Internal Advanced Business Programming Language invented in NJDOLLAR P.L...
+JSWORDPART2(JSWORDPART2) is a Most Powerful Internal Advanced Business Programming Language invented in NJDOLLAR P.L...

 So it is ranked as Rank Z'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''